 COVID infections may be higher than reported

-Research from the University of Texas Health Science Center at Houston and Department of State Health Services found that between 14 to 24 percent of all Texans have COVID-19 antibodies.
+Research from the University of Texas Health Science Center at Houston and the Texas Department of State Health Services found that between 14 to 24 percent of all Texans have COVID-19 antibodies.

-This represents a bigger estimate than the state’s testing date, which shows COVID-19 has a less than 10% infection rate.
+This represents a bigger estimate than the state’s testing data, which shows COVID-19 has a less than 10% infection rate.

-“It's likely that there was a great exposure - and continuing," Dr. Melissa Valerio-Shewmaker, a faculty member at UTHealth School of Public Health in Brownsville, said.
+“It's likely that there was a great exposure - and continuing," said Dr. Melissa Valerio-Shewmaker, a faculty member at UTHealth School of Public Health in Brownsville.

 The assessment was conducted between the six campuses of the UT Health School of Public Health, which included their Brownsville location.

-The survey showed Cameron and Hidalgo counties have antibody rates more that are more than double the states average positivity rates.
+The survey showed Cameron and Hidalgo counties have antibody rates that are more than double the state's average positivity rates.

 - CAMERON - 25.97%